opengeospatial/CityGML3.0-GML-Encoding/README.md

 Definition

-Each encoding uses a specific representational methodology to implement the CityGML Conceptual Model.
-The number of independent encoding standards is unlimited.
+The GML 3.2 encoding uses a specific representational methodology to implement the entire CityGML 3.0 Conceptual Model.
-Several encodings (GML, relational database/SQL, JSON) are in commercial use with CityGML 2.0.
-It is likely that these will be updated to comply with the changes in the 3.0 Conceptual Model but, as of July 2018, results provided by the Work Package 2 team led by the Technische Universitaet Muenchen are only available for GML.
-These can be found at [https://github.com/opengeospatial/CityGML-3.0Encodings/tree/master/GML/Examples].

-Purpose

-The purpose of an encoding is to define the actual data structures used in an implementation of the CityGML Conceptual Model.

-Use

-Requirements on representations in individual encodings should be derived from the Conceptual Model.
-Most encodings will not have a direct mapping of every detail of every structure and property in the Conceptual Model.
-It is the responsibility of the specific encoding standard to define how the encoding meets the representational requirements of the Conceptual Model and to identify gaps, ambiguities, and mis-mappings.
+The draft GML Encoding Standard defines the actual data structures in the representation using XML Schema Definition (XSD) files derived automatically from the 3.0 Conceptual Model UML representation.
+There are some additional required constraints and encoding rules to ensure unambiguous and efficient encoding.

 Characteristics and requirements